ignaciotcrespo/hadouken-AR/README.md

 ## Known issues

-* The hands detection needs some polishing.
+* Engine 1: The hands detection needs some polishing.
 In my case it works better with my hands closed.
 The power of the fist, Sensei!
 * With the current hands detection engine there is no way to identify which hand was detected, we just get X,Y position.
 * Works better only with one hand.
 * Tested only in Chrome.
-* Using and modified the compressed version of handtrack library.
+* Using and modified the compressed version of hands detection library.
 The not-minimized version does not work yet.
 * Works in mobile devices, but SUPER slow

 ## License